barualee/Flix_Clone/readme.md

 - **Backend:** PHP, MySQL
 - **Payment Processing:** PayPal API

-This project demonstrates my ability to integrate diverse technologies and create a user-friendly web application, highlighting my skills in full-stack development and commitment to delivering quality software solutions.
-Future enhancements may include personalized recommendations and mobile responsiveness.
+This project aims to demonstrate creation of a user-friendly video streaming web application, as a full-stack development project.
+Future enhancements may include:
+- Personalized Recommendations.
+- Mobile Responsiveness.